 He chuckled.
 "Too fuckin' easy," he said to himself.
 "Took off like a jackrabbit."

 The hell – oh.
 That's right – Samantha was still here.
-Billy had almost forgotten that she was standing next to him.
+Billy had almost forgotten that she was still standing beside him.

-The girl named Samantha looked up at Billy with one thin eyebrow quirked.
+Samantha now looked up at Billy with one thin eyebrow quirked.
 "Aren't you going to walk me home?"

 C'mon, you DID say you'd help her out.
 Do it for another TEN minutes and you'll be free.
 "Yeah, I'll walk you home."
-He sighed momentarily.
+He sighed after a brief moment of silence.
 "All right, where do you live?"

 "Kramer Street.
 It's about a mile, mile and a half from here."

-A mini lightning bolt tore down Billy's spine as the two began walking.
+A lightning bolt tore down Billy's spine as the two began walking.
 Sarah lived on Kramer Street.
-Ah, shit – what if she was Samantha's neighbor?
+Ah, shit – what if she knew Sarah?

 He cleared his throat.
 "Uh… Any chance you know a girl named Sarah Whittle?"

 "Oh."
-Billy was suddenly crossing his fingers that Sarah wouldn't be home by the time they got to Samantha's place.
+Billy was suddenly crossing his fingers that Sarah wouldn't be home when they passed by.
+He wasn't in much of a mood to see or talk to her.

 "Yeah…" Samantha looked up at Billy, grey eyes glinting expectantly in the afternoon light.
 "So lemme ask you something, Billy."